Gardens in Scotland

 - Inverewe Gardens

 To the west of Ullapool and 6 miles north-east of Gairloch, on the A832 road, by Poolewe, are the very famous Inverewe Gardens originally designed by Osgood Mackenzie.
 This colourful sub-tropical garden owned by the National Trust for Scotland is located further north than Moscow, but thanks to the North Atlantic Drift, all kinds of exotic plants grow here in 50 acres of land.
 Highly recommended.
 Owned by the National Trust for Scotland.
-The gardens are open daily all year round, but the Visitor centre with restaurant and shop is only open from April to October.
-Guided walks with the gardener during the summer season take place Monday to Friday.
-Telephone 01445 781 200.
+Open from April to October.
+Telephone 01445 712952.

 Inverewe Gardens photo © The Internet Guide to Scotland